deyrudra/SmarterVenting/README.md

 # SmarterVenting
 This is a Smarter Venting system that uses a hierarchy for prioritization of when to open vents, and at which degree.

+*Note*: This is the main directory, which uses the esp8266 d1 mini microcontroller.
+The esp32 directory, using the LolinD32 (esp32) microcontroller.

 Hierarchy:
 1. Priority Rooms
    - Rooms above a garage.